Adult Compositions by Glen Newton

 Because the version of this composition performed by the MTC moves through the keys of Bb, D, Gb, A, and back to Bb and includes relatively difficult bass trombone parts, Glen created an alternate version, suitable for a high school trombone choir (T,T,T,T,T,T,T,T/B) that sticks to more familiar keys (Bb, C, F, Ab, Bb), limits the 8th part range to Bb below the staff, and avoids a low B, thus making it playable on a single-rotor instrument.

 Sorta Samba five parts (T,T,T/B,T/B, B) plus rhythm section: piano; guitar and bass; or any combination of these with drums; (January 24, 2002; premiered by the Minneapolis Trombone Choir, February 24, 2002).
-The melody and chords are the same as the vocal quartet and Big Band instrumental, It's Too Late (for Us to Start Again).
+The melody and chords are the same as the vocal quartet and Big Band instrumental, It's Too Late (for Us to Start Again) and the brass band version.

 Trombone Graffiti five parts (T,T,T,T/B,B; January 26, 1999; premiered by the Minneapolis Trombone Choir, March 7, 1999, at Judson Memorial Church; also performed by a Hopkins High School trombone quintet Friday, June 4, 1999, at the Hopkins High School Theater)